Frequently Asked Questions

 Automation – Maximize the automation of costly accounts payable (AP) processes through the elimination of checks while creating significant efficiencies.
-According to an article in the Wall Street Journal, the cost of a check is between $4-$20 depending on an organization’s internal processes.
+According to the industry’s leading authorities, the full cost of invoice processing and payment by check is $391, depending on an organization’s internal processes.
 Therefore, every eliminated check represents cost savings.

 Incentive Creation – Transition accounts payable to an incentive generator by earning a financial revenue share for converted AP suppliers.

 Treasury Value – Take advantage of Priority’s expert consultation and benchmarking services to review your supplier payment terms.
 Our consultants can help maximize your organization’s cash strategy.

 What is the single most important question that provides insight into an AP opportunity?

 Do you rely primarily on checks today to pay your suppliers?
 The more reliant organizations are on check payments, the greater the need to automate.
 In the U.S., businesses still pay over half of their invoices by check according to a survey conducted by the Association for Financial Professionals.
 Checks are also costly to suppliers because they must wait for checks in the mail, pay for processing, and then wait again for the checks to clear.
 Buyers can generate incentives while providing electronic reconciliation to their suppliers through the Priority CPX solution suite and its commercial payments experts.